I think most drummers heard Kiss

 proper technique and music reading skills until I was in 9th grade

 and now living in Montana.
 That's when I got my first taste of a

 drum set.
+There was a senior that year, Kurt Gardner.
+He was really good and maybe my first drumming inspiration.
 I believe the first song I ever learned on a drum set

 is Wipe Out.

 Fast forward to the next school year at Murray High School back

 in Utah.
 I had a lot of fun drumming in high school, and I even

 learned a few things.
 Like being a 'percussionist' means more than

 playing a drum.
 I had a great band teacher in Mr. Ablonie who challenged